Frequently Asked Questions - How can I get the cheapest deal?

 A Third Party policy is also a requirement if the motor trader a) runs an MOT centre or garage, b) repairs, services or restores vehicles, c) is a vehicle fitter, valet or mobile tuner.
 There are numerous trades that con be covered and also a combination of these.
 If you are just getting started and are under 25 then help is available from associations and governing bodies that focus on this sector of market.
 Looking for the right cover with all drivers included is important for the security of your business.
 You will also need to consider the maximium level of indemnity you require to keep your exposure to a minimum.

 Public Liability - if you operate your business from premises that customers visit you are obliged to provide a safe environment.
-If one of them trips over an object and injures themselves this insurance provides cover should they seek compensation as would be the case if the hand-brake was incorrectly adjusted during a service causing the customer to have an accident as this could be covered within the Servicing and Defective Workmanship section of the Public Liability Insurance.
+If one of them trips over an object and injures themselves this cheap insurance provides cover should they seek compensation as would be the case if the hand-brake was incorrectly adjusted during a service causing the customer to have an accident as this could be covered within the Servicing and Defective Workmanship section of the Public Liability Insurance.

 Product Liability - if you fitted a faulty part such as a brake pad that resulted in an accident and your customer subsequently sued you, your insurer could sue the manufacturer of the brake pad.